Shopper Marketing Strategy: A Guide for CPG Brands

 Guide Overview:

-This guide will help CPG brands harness a strategic discipline to engage consumers along their buyer’s journey and trigger purchase at key points.
 The following actionable tips and strategies have been generated by Cliffedge Marketing, a veteran shopper marketing agency, based on two decades of work for CPG brands, including the research, planning, implementation and reporting of successful shopper marketing programs.

 With the US retail industry accounting for $2.6 trillion in sales (Select USA) and employing 42 million people (Adweek), the reports of retail’s death have been greatly exaggerated.
 So, with consumerism in full swing and 77% of all consumers using multiple channels to shop (Harvard Business Review) – how is your shopper marketing strategy engaging them?